-Calculator: A graphing calculator is required.
-The TI-83 or TI-84 is highly recommended.
-Calculators with computer algebra systems (such as the TI-89) are not permitted during exams.
+Calculator: A graphing calculator is permitted; calculators with computer algebra systems (such as the TI-89) are not permitted during quizzes and tests.

 Homework: In mathematics classes, most of your learning occurs while doing homework exercises.
-Homework is assigned most weeks and is due in class on Wednesdays.
-You are encouraged to work on homework with others in the class; however, the work you write and submit must be your own.
 Late homework is not accepted.
 Your two lowest homework scores are dropped.
 You are strongly encouraged to work on the homework with other students in the class.
 Homework will be collected and graded for presentation/neatness, completeness, and accuracy, each weighed equally.
 To earn credit for presentation/neatness, your homework must be stapled, your writing must be clear, and your work must not be cramped.
 The accuracy of your work is checked on a randomly selected problem.
 At the end of the semester, if your quiz average is higher than your homework average, then I will increase your homework average to match your quiz average.